Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 Testing Your configuration

-Go to the ping command and test that you can access the IP address by pinging the domain name.
+Go to the ping command and test that you can access the IP address by pinging the domain name which consists of the hostname +domain name.

 Dynamic DNS (DDNS) Video